atiq-cs/cpp/MFC/Tutorials/ReadMe.md

 On the contrary, *CustomDialog* creates a second dialog from resource file Dialog Definition (dlg id) (not reproduced here since it's easy to create!).

 ### Adding Controls By Hand
 As per [MSFT - MFC UI Elements - Adding Controls By Hand](https://learn.microsoft.com/en-us/cpp/mfc/adding-controls-by-hand), we can either add controls to a dialog box with the dialog editor or add them yourself, with code.
+Also, look at VC Sample on Custom Control.

 **Window Styles**
 For Edit Controls, `ES_MULTILINE` specifies multi-line, example,